Introduction

 Bolting is frustrating, but it is also useful feedback.

-If the same crop bolts every year, it may be telling you to change the way you grow it.
+If the same crop bolts every year, it may be telling you to change how you grow it.
 You could:

 - Sow it earlier or later